simon-ritchie/apysc/docstring_markdowns/apysc/_validation/display_validation.md

 ## `validate_multiple_line_settings_isnt_set` function docstring

-Validate multiple line settings (dotted, dashed, and so on) is not set.<hr>
+Validate that there are no multiple line settings (dotted, dashed, and so on).<hr>

 **[Parameters]**